 The city’s other metropolitan gardens, which include Hamarikyu, Koishikawa Korakuen, and Kiyosumi Teien will not require reservations but say they plan to limit admission if it gets too crowded.
 The gardens also ask that visitors continue to take precautions — interpret that as you like.
 Shinjuku Gyoen has the clearest guidelines: no groups larger than four people (unless everyone is from the same household) and masks should be worn.

 But they can’t cancel the cherry blossoms, right?

 Of course, it’s impossible to cancel spring itself or stop blossoms from blooming.
 It appears that, as of the time of writing, parks themselves will remain open to the public and popular cherry blossom thoroughfares will not be closed off.
-However, in an effort to reduce the number of attendees, and consequently people’s chance of infection, organized events such as street food markets and nightime illuminations will not go ahead.
-This also means parks may not set up the additional garbage bins and public toilets they usually provide, so make a mental note of the nearest restroom if you decide to go.
+They may, however, not set up the additional garbage bins and public toilets they usually provide, so make a mental note of the nearest restroom if you decide to go.

 So no one can stop me going?

 Correct.
 However, if you do decide to go ahead with a cherry blossom picnic, heed the advice of specialists and put public health first.
 According to Professor Futaki from Showa University School of Medicine, the safest way to enjoy a picnic is for each person to bring their own food and drink.
 If you share food as a group, he offers this advice to lower the risk of spreading infection:

 - Don’t touch food you’re not going to eat or eat food that others have touched.